nbagul-ITC/Vehicle-Simulation-Toolkit/README.md

 This section provides details for the vehicle visualization API and explains how to provide data to the system in the appropriate format.
 All files are in JSON format and must contain the appropriate fields for the system.
 Files are placed in separate folders depending on the vehicle described.
 Check out the "Scenario Example" folder for a template.

-### Vehicles
+### Dynamic Agents (Vehicles and Pedestrians)

-Vehicles use high quality detailed 3D models.
-Each vehicle in the scene must be described with a unique JSON file located in the folder.
-The format is the following
+Agents use high quality detailed 3D models.
+Each agent in the scene must be described with a unique JSON file located in the folder.
+Vehicles must be placed in the vehicle folder and pedestrians must be placed in the pedestrian folder.
+The format is the following:

 {
 	"time": Array.of(float),